XpiritCommunityEvents/HOL/codescanning.md

 For more detailed information on managing the Code Scanning alerts, refer to: [https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository)

 ## Secret Scanning
+If your project communicates with an external service, you might use a token or private key for authentication.
+Tokens and private keys are examples of secrets that a service provider can issue.
+If you check a secret into a repository, anyone who has read access to the repository can use the secret to access the external service with your privileges.
+We recommend that you store secrets in a dedicated, secure location outside of the repository for your project.

+Secret scanning will scan your entire Git history on all branches present in your GitHub repository for any secrets.
+Service providers can partner with GitHub to provide their secret formats for scanning.
+For more information, see "Secret scanning partner program."

+If someone checks a secret with a known pattern into a public or private repository on GitHub, secret scanning catches the secret as it's checked in, and helps you mitigate the impact of the leak.
+Repository administrators are notified about any that contains a secret, and they can quickly view all detected secrets in the Security tab for the repository.

+For GitHub Secret SCanning documentation, please refer to: [https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)

 ### Enabling Secret Scaning functionality
 To enable GitHub Secret Scanning, please navigate to the `Settings` of your repository, click `Security & analysis` click `Enable` for the `Secret Scanning` feature.